ayucd/llm-on-sql/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Acquire an API key through makersuite.google.com and put it in the .env file:
+4. Acquire an API key through makersuite.google.com and put it in the secret_key.py file:
 ```
 GOOGLE_API_KEY="your_api_key_here"
 ```